RobertTVu/RobertTVu/README.md

 - :star: I’m currently learning for scripting
-- :star: Focus on blue Team and current setting up an Home-Lab with SoS
+- :star: Focus on blue Team and current setting up an Home-Lab with SO
 - :seedling:  Join with me in THM

 <img src="https://tryhackme-badges.s3.amazonaws.com/R.VU.png" alt="Your Image Badge" />